What is Personal, Social and Health Education (PSHE) and Relationship and Sex Education (RSE)?

 In addition RSE will promote self-esteem and emotional health and well-being to help children form and maintain worthwhile and satisfying relationships, based on respect for themselves and for others, at home, school, work and in the community.

-In EYFS, PSHE is an integral part of the topic work covered throughout the entire year.
+In EYFS, PSHE is also an integral part of the topic work covered throughout the entire year.
 Many aspects of the Early Learning Goals are steered towards children’s physical and emotional development and wellbeing.
 The PSHE curriculum in our EYFS incorporates the new RSE requirements.
 This includes teaching the children what a being a good friend consists of, how to share and take turns and being kind.
 These aspects form elements of our weekly PSHE sessions, but are also discussed, highlighted, referenced and role-modelled daily.
-A weekly PSHE lesson is taught in reception, the sessions range from circle time discussions, role play or story-based learning.
+Furthermore, a weekly PSHE lesson is taught in reception.

 In order to ensure all of our children are able to manage and develop their emotional well-being a current member of staff within school has undertaken the ELSA training and runs sessions to support such individual children who may need additional support.
 Furthermore, we offer a lunchtime Nurture club and Lego Therapy for various children to help them build their resilience and confidence

-We passionately believe that a meaningful PSHE and RSE curriculum is the key to children becoming confident, kind, tolerant and well-rounded adults.
+We passionately believe that a meaningful PSHE and RSE curriculum is the key to children becoming confident, kind, tolerant and well-rounded individuals.

-Progress is monitored during weekly PSHE/ RSE sessions to gauge the children’s understanding on what they have learnt.
-Some learning tasks will be recorded in books and teachers will be able to further monitor children’s understanding and knowledge on a particular topic.
-Normal everyday discussions with individual children and class groups will take place to highlight any areas within the curriculum that may need to be covered more in-depth to ensure children are continually to develop in well-rounded individuals.
+Progress is monitored during weekly Jigsaw PSHE sessions to gauge the children’s understanding on what knowledge they have learnt.
+Learning tasks will be recorded in floor books linked to the topic being taught and teachers will be able to further monitor children’s understanding and knowledge of a particular topic.
+Normal everyday discussions with individual children and class groups will continue to take place to highlight any areas within the curriculum that may need to be covered more in-depth to ensure children are continually to develop in well-rounded individuals.

-The PSHE/RSE Coordinator in our school is Mrs H Bignell
+The PSHE/RSE Coordinator in our school is Mrs J. Gilbert